oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_apm_config_config_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>If true, the rule will compute the actual Apdex score for spans that have been marked as errors.
-If false, the rule will always set the Apdex for error spans to frustrating, regardless of the configured thresholds.
-Default is false.</div>
+                                            <div>Specifies whether an Apdex score should be computed for error spans.
+Setting it to &quot;true&quot; means that the Apdex score is computed in the usual way.
+Setting it to &quot;false&quot; skips the Apdex computation and sets the Apdex score to &quot;frustrating&quot; regardless of the configured thresholds.
+The default is &quot;false&quot;.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">True</div>